Oliver Otis Howard: In popular media

 In the 1950 film Broken Arrow, Howard is played by Basil Ruysdael opposite James Stewart, who portrays Tom Jeffords.
-In the 1956 film The Last Wagon, he was portrayed by Carl Benton Reid.
+In the 1956 film The Last Wagon, he is portrayed by Carl Benton Reid.
 Both of these films were written and directed by Delmer Daves.

-James Whitmore portrayed General Howard in the 1975 television film, I Will Fight No More Forever, about the U.S. Army campaign against the Nez Perce and the surrender of Chief Joseph in 1877.
-In episode 6 of The West, he was portrayed in voiceovers by Eli Wallach and is the protagonist of William T. Vollmann's novel The Dying Grass (2015).
+James Whitmore portrays General Howard in the 1975 television film I Will Fight No More Forever about the U.S. Army campaign against the Nez Perce and the surrender of Chief Joseph in 1877.
+In episode 6 of The West, he is portrayed in voiceovers by Eli Wallach and is the protagonist of William T. Vollmann's novel The Dying Grass (2015).

+General Howard is portrayed in the final episode of the seven-part, 2024 series Manhunt.